priyankapaladi/NYC_Progress/README.md

-This is the sample of the dataset that was collected.
+Sample of the dataset that was collected.
 This dataset was then filtered according to the requirement and generated a new csv file for analysis.

 OUTPUT - Output of each analysis is stored in the form of csv files and images in the respective folders.